Dragon2fly/logger_tt/README.md

 ```

-This will provide your project the following **default** log behavior:
+This will provide your project with the following **default** log behavior:

 * log file: Assume that your `working directory` is `project_root`,
  log.txt is stored at your `project_root/logs/` folder.
-If log path doesn't exist, it will be created.
+If the log path doesn't exist, it will be created.
 The log file is time rotated at midnight.
-Maximum of 15 dates of log will be kept.
+A maximum of 15 dates of logs will be kept.
 This log file's `level` is `DEBUG`.<br>
 The log format is `[%(asctime)s] [%(name)s %(levelname)s] %(message)s` where time is `%Y-%m-%d %H:%M:%S`.<br>
 Example: `[2020-05-09 00:31:33] [myproject.mymodule DEBUG] Module is initialized`

-* console: log with level `INFO` and above will be printed to `stdout` of console. <br>
+* console: log with level `INFO` and above will be printed to `stdout` of the console. <br>
 The format for console log is simpler: `[%(asctime)s] %(levelname)s: %(message)s`. <br>
 Example: `[2020-05-09 00:31:34] INFO: Making connection ...`

-* `urllib3` logger: this ready made logger is to silent unwanted messages from `requests` library.
+* `urllib3` logger: this ready-made logger is to silent unwanted messages from `requests` library.

-* `root` logger: if there is no logger initialized in your module, this logger will be used with above behaviors.
+* `root` logger: if there is no logger initialized in your module, this logger will be used with the above behaviors.
 This logger is also used to log **uncaught exception** in your project.
 Example:

 ```python